EthanDonaldson/ST10318621_PROG_POE/README.md

 Clear Data: If you want to clear the data of a recipe and add a new one, choose "yes" when prompted after scaling or viewing a recipe.

 Exit the Application: To exit the application, choose option 3 from the main menu, or press Ctrl + C in the terminal/command prompt.

+How i Improved my code from part 1:
+We used strong error handling in my project to deal with null data more skillfully.
+I guarantee application stability and prevent unexpected crashes by adding null checks to key code points, like user inputs and method arguments.

+To guarantee accurate and trustworthy conversions between various units of measurement, I have improved the unit conversion feature.
+This required careful conversion method testing and validation to handle a range of input possibilities.
+Now, users can depend on the application to convert amounts between different units precisely and error-free.

+Also, by including thorough comments all across the source, I aimed to improve the readability and maintainability of the code.
+These comments offer insightful explanations of the reasoning behind each technique.

 Reference List: